 Set the bar too high, and you’ll almost always burn out too quickly.
 If you try to save too much, too soon, you could end up frustrated with the concept and quit altogether.

 Say you want to save $2,500 in the next year to have in case of an emergency.
 This means you’ll have to save approximately $50 a week for the next 52 weeks.

-Step 3 – Contribute to Your Plan
+Step 3 – Contribute to Your Weekly Savings Plan

 Here’s where the proverbial rubber hits the road.
-By now you know what you’re saving for, what your goal amount is and how much you need to save on a weekly basis to reach your goal.
+By now you know what you’re saving for, what your goal amount is, and how much you need to save on a weekly basis to reach your goal.

-The first thing you’ll want to do is create a new bank or investment account for your goal.
+The next thing you’ll want to do is create a new bank or investment account for your goal.
 Keep it separate from your everyday banking or brokerages so you can keep better records and resist the temptation to dip into it.

-The best way to save is to not have to think about it at all.
+The best way to save is to not think about it at all.
 If you have to physically deposit money every week or remember to log in to your bank’s website or app, there’s a lot of opportunity to get distracted.